ravil-gasanov/ravil-gasanov.github.io/_posts/2022-12-09-Unlock-Your-Learning-Potential-7-Essential-Tips.md

 ---
 layout: post
-title: 'Unlock Your Learning Potential: 7 Essential Tips'
+title: 'HOWTO: 7 Essential Tips for Effective Learning'
 ---

 ## 1. Use It or Lose It